reocat/OuterTune/CONTRIBUTING.md

 # Contributing to OuterTune

 ## Submitting a pull request
-To make eveyone's life easier, there are a set of guidlines that are to be followed when submitting pull requests.
+To make everyone's life easier, there are a set of guidelines that are to be followed when submitting pull requests.

 - One pull request for one feature/issue, please refrain from tackling many features/issues in one pull request
 - Write a descriptive title and a meaningful description